go-mix/mix/README.md

 Though it is called via C bindings by the SDL audio callback, atomix stores and mixes audio in native Go `[]float64`

+### The Mixing Algorithm

+Insipired by the theory paper "Mixing two digital audio streams with on the fly Loudness Normalization by Logarithmic Dynamic Range Compression" by Paul Vögler, 2012-04-20.
+A .PDF has been included [here](docs/LogarithmicDynamicRangeCompression-PaulVogler.pdf), from the paper originally published [here](http://www.voegler.eu/pub/audio/digital-audio-mixing-and-normalization.html).

 ### Usage

 Here's an example implementation of **go-sdl2** + **go-atomix**: